lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 PUSH_API_KEY
 ```

-The public demo currently simulates these notification channels unless a real provider is configured.
+The public demo simulates these notification channels unless real providers are configured.

 ---